MAIF/izanami/izanami-documentation/src/main/paradox/getizanami/docker.md

 docker run -p "8080:8080" izanami
 ```

 you can also provide some ENV variable using the --env flag to customize your Izanami instance.
-Check the configuration documentation [here]()
+Check the configuration documentation @see[here](../settings/settings.md)